 What Is the Ben Felix Model Portfolio?

 The Ben Felix Model Portfolio, as the name suggests, is a lazy portfolio designed by Ben Felix and Cameron Passmore of PWL Capital that utilizes globally diversified index funds plus factor tilts, particularly for Size, Value, and Profitability.
 You can find the paper here for the proposed factor portfolio.
+They discuss the merits of this portfolio across many episodes of their Rational Reminder podcast.

 Felix maintains that there is a tradeoff between simplicity and optimization in index investing, and that we can look at the robust data supporting the Fama-French 5 Factor Model to slightly boost expected returns by diversifying across not only geographies but also risk factors outside of just market beta, providing globally diversified index exposure with small tweaks to increase factor exposure.

 That said, note that simplicity is – and should be – absolutely reasonable and desirable for some or even most investors.
 Like I always say, you should always know exactly what you’re buying and why you’re buying it.
 Don’t blindly copy this portfolio – or any portfolio – just because you heard it mentioned online.
 If you don’t care to learn about equity risk factors, for example, or if a portfolio like this one is going to make you more likely to constantly tinker or have dissonance about potential underperformance, a one-fund solution using something like VT or a target date fund may be better suited for you, and that’s perfectly fine.
+Felix himself notes that factor investing and tilts like these are likely only appropriate for the “die hard” investor and that novices should probably just stick to broad index funds to avoid tracking error regret.

 If you do care to learn about factors, maybe check out this page first where I do a deep dive on them and then come back here to check out the portfolio.
 I’ve provided a brief surface-level summary of factors below.